-It’s summer time in the northern hemisphere and staying cool is a priority for all.
+It’s summer time in the northern hemisphere and how to beat the heat and stay cool is a priority for all.
 While summer can bring a host of fun, exciting, outdoor activities, it is easy to forget the intensity and hazards of summer’s heat.
 In Ayurveda, summer correlates to the Pitta dosha.
 Pitta dominantly symbolizes the fire element in combination with the water element.
 Even if Pitta isn’t one’s primary prakruti (nature or constitution), it is important to keep this dosha in balance in our bodies and minds so we don’t get over-heated or dehydrated.

 During the day, 10 AM – 2 PM is Pitta time.
 Being in the sun during this time in summer is not advisable.
-Early morning, leisurely walks and evening walks at or after sunset, in nature are ideal times of the day for doing some non-strenuous exercise.
+Early morning, leisurely walks and evening walks at or after sunset, in nature are ideal times of the day for doing some non-strenuous exercise which is highly recommended as one of the best tips to beat summer heat naturally.
 Walks are relaxing and cooling for both the mind and body.
 To keep your Pitta content and user-friendly, it is best to scale down on intense, competitive, physical activity during the heat of the summer.
+You can also read the benefits of rasayana chikitsa in ayurveda.

-Equally important is falling asleep with ease and going to bed by 10 PM.
+Sleep also plays an important role in how to beat the heat during summer.
+It is important to fall asleep.
 10 PM – 2 AM is also Pitta time, and it is necessary to wind down prior to this time to have the mind calm, cool and ready for sleep.
 Pitta generates upward movement in the body and mind, so disengaging from any stimulating, intense activities in required for sound sleep.
 This includes the use all and any electronic devices.

-Pranayama and yoga are two modalities that can be used with ease and comfort to facilitate feeling cool in the summer.
+Exercising pranayama and yoga are two best summer health tips that can be used with ease and comfort to facilitate feeling cool in the summer.
+There are many proven health benefits of yoga.
 Shitali Pranayama is a breathing method that cools the body internally.
 It is practiced by curling or rolling the sides of your tongue inward towards each other, making a tube shape, and then extending your tongue out through your lips.
 Next, inhale through your tongue in this curled position, similar to sucking through a straw, and exhale through the nostrils.
 Repeat up to 20 times.
 If this technique with the tongue is difficult two modifications are available in its place: 1.
 Puckering your lips and inhaling in that position or 2.
 Having your upper and bottom teeth gentle touching while inhaling through the teeth is a great, alternative option.

 A second pranayama technique is Single-Nostril Breathing which involves breathing through one nostril only.
 Since the right nostril is associated with heating energy and our left nostril with cooling energy, we can cool ourselves by exclusively breathing through the left nostril for a few breathes when summer heat is high.
 Sitting with your back straight, gently plug the right nostril near the base just enough to block air flow, careful not to press too hard or push your nose toward the left side.
 With your eyes closed, inhale long and deeply through the left nostril and then exhale without holding any breath.
 The inhale and exhale should be slow, steady and smooth.
 This can be repeated up to 20 times.